 - Smoking the drug is reportedly the most dangerous form because it is difficult to control the amount of the drug being inhaled.

 - The drug is considered to be an opioid receptor agonist.
-The active compound in the drug, salvinorin A, contains what are called the highly selective kappa-opioid receptor agonists.
+An agonist is a drug that activates certain receptors in the brain.
+Therefore, an opioid receptor agonist activates opioid receptors in the brain.
+The active compound in the drug, salvinorin A, contains what are called the highly selective kappa-opioid receptor agonists (there are 3 main types of opioid receptors).
+Highly selective means the drug mainly affects the kappa receptor.
 The affinity for these receptors is what contributes to the hallucinogenic effects of the drug (Babu, McCurdy, & Boyer, 2008).

 Resources for help:

 If you or a loved one is struggling with drug addiction.
 Please reach out for help.